Code-Institute-Submissions/DentalCare/README.md

 ### Test-Case: Web Browsers

-The website has tested on desktops using the following web browsers:<br />
+This website has tested on desktops using the following web browsers:<br />
 * Google Chrome
 * Firefox
 * Microsoft Edge
 * Safari

-The desktop resolutions that have been tested are follows:<br />
+The desktop resolutions that have been tested are as follows:<br />
 * 1920 x 1080
 * 1680 x 1050
 * 1600 x 1050